zhoumin2/dpdk-ci-site/README.md

 * `GRAFANA_GRAPHS`: A list of urls from grafana to to display.
 For example:
   `GRAFANA_GRAPHS = [GRAFANA_URL + 'd/qao3xzbmz/master-comparison']`

+## Jenkins assumptions

+Currently, we use Jenkins as the CI.
+As such, there are a few assumptions that the API expects.

+Reruns are based on the environment pipeline name and the test case pipeline name, separated by a dash.

+Building a patchset is currently hardcoded to a job named Apply-Custom-Patch-Set.
+This is used for rebuilding a patchset onto a different branch.

+The CI job status API expects a Jenkins view called "Dashboard" to exist.

+The CI nodes API expects each Jenkins computer to have the label "public" if they are to be displayed.

 ## Running the server

 ```